mikemyl/mikemylonakis.com/_posts/2020-05-12-poor-man's-dyndns-with-godaddy-domain.md

-something.xyz.com - can't be our own domain ), the number of domains per user etc. In this post I am showing how to utilize our own domain, [GoDaddy's REST API](https://developer.godaddy.com/) and a raspberry pi, in order to have a [subdomain](https://en.wikipedia.org/wiki/Subdomain) pointing to our dynamic IP address.
+something.xyz.com - can't be our own domain ), the number of domains per user etc. In this post I am showing how to utilize our own domain, [GoDaddy's REST API](https://developer.godaddy.com/) and a raspberry pi, in order to have our domain or a  [subdomain](https://en.wikipedia.org/wiki/Subdomain), point to our dynamic IP address.

-The idea
-is simple - we 'll first figure out what's our current public IP address and then use our domain provider's REST API to update our subdomain to point to that IP.
+The idea is simple - we 'll first figure out what's our current public IP address and then use our domain provider's REST API to update our domain to point to that IP.
 Then we 'll make sure that we do these steps on a regular basis ( e.g. every 5 mins ) so that , when our dynamic IP changes, in the worst case scenario we will say a stale IP address for 5 minutes at most.